GioF71/spotconnect-upnp-docker/README.md

 ## Notice

-This repository has been replaced by [this other one].
+This repository has been replaced by [this other one](https://github.com/GioF71/spotconnect-docker).
 There will not be updated on this repository.
 Please migrate to the newer one (it's super-easy).

 ## References